Hadron Structure from lattice QCD in the context of the Electron-Ion Collider: Mellin moments

 \subsection{Nucleon structure}

 Nucleon matrix elements for $n=1$ and $n=2$ yield the nucleon charges and second Mellin moments of the unpolarized, helicity and transversity PDFs.
 Allowing for momentum transfer, one obtains, for $n=1$ the electromagnetic, axial and tensor form factors, while for $n=2$ the corresponding moments of GPDs or GFFs.
 The nucleon isovector axial $g^{u-d}_A$ and tensor $g_T^{u-d}$ charges are well-studied by many collaborations.
 Recent results are obtained by: i) RQCD, using 47 CLS ensembles at six values of the lattice spacing, $a\in (0.038-0.098)$~fm, $m_{\pi}\in (480-130)$~MeV and multiple lattice sizes~\cite{Wang:2025nsd}; ii) ETMC using 4 ensembles at four $a\in (0.08-0.05)$~fm and $m_\pi\approx 140$~MeV; and iii) CLQCD using 16 Clover ensembles at four $a\in(0.105-0.052)$~fm, $m_\pi~(340-134)$~MeV and multiple lattice sizes.
 In Fig.~\ref{fig:N isocharges}, we compare them with other recent results and the FLAG2024 average~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.
 As can be seen, there is an overall agreement.
 RQCD has also computed these charges for other octet baryons~\cite{Bali:2023sdi} the values of which are less well-known.
 On the other hand, results on these charges for each quark flavor are limited since they require the computation of disconnected contributions.
 In Fig.~\ref{fig:N flavor-charges}, we show a comparison on the axial and tensor charges for each flavor.
 With the exception of ETMC where the continuum limit was taken at approximately the physical value of $m_\pi$, all other computations used a combined chiral and continuum extrapolation.
-The LQCD values for the tensor charges are more precise than those from phenomenology and when used as input, they improve the extraction of the trasnversity PDFs, as shown in Fig.~\ref{fig:N flavor-charges}.
+The LQCD values for the tensor charges are more precise than those from phenomenology and when used as input, they improve the extraction of the transversity PDFs, as shown in Fig.~\ref{fig:N flavor-charges}.
 This is an example of the crucial input that LQCD can provide for EIC but also for the SoLID experiment at JLab that focuses on parity violation.
+Nucleon electromagnetic (EM) form factors have been computed over many years.
+However, it is only recently that LQCD results have included disconnected contributions and took into account lattice systematics.
+Recent examples are results by the Mainz group, which obtained unprecedented accuracy after modeling the chiral and continuum extrapolations and accounting for finite size effects using CLS ensembles with one having $m_\pi=130$~MeV~\cite{Djukanovic:2023beb, Djukanovic:2023jag} and from ETMC, which used three TMF ensembles with $m_\pi\sim140$~MeV and took the continuum limit without any chiral extrapolation~\cite{Alexandrou:2025vto}.
+The ETMC results on the proton and neutron electric and magnetic form factors are shown in Fig.~\ref{fig:EM} and they are in agreement with experimental results.
+In the case of the neutron electric form factor, LQCD results are more precise than experimental ones.
+The strange electromagnetic form factors, which are not well measured, can also be determined precisely from LQCD.
+We show recent results from ETMC using four TMF ensembles with $m_\pi\approx 140$~MeV extrapolated to the continuum limit.
+In Fig.~\ref{fig:EM radii}, we show a comparison of recent LQCD results on the radii and magnetic moments where recent results by Mainz, ETMC and PACS are in agreement with the experimental values.
+We also include a comparison among LQCD determinations of the nucleon strange radii and magnetic moment, which provide valuable input for experiments on parity violation, such as Q-weak, G0 and HAPPEX at JLab.